bindhu224/user_events/README.md

 1. Set up Postgres database and update SQLALCHEMY_CONFIG_URI as per your configuration.
 2. To view database contents, you can use PGAdmin
+3. Run command pip install -r requirements.txt
-3. Run "flask init" to create Database models in Database tables.
+4. Run "flask init" to create Database models in Database tables.
-4. Run Flask app, it will start run in Debug mode on 8080 port.
+5. Run Flask app, it will start run in Debug mode on 8080 port.
-5. Once application successfully started, you can refer to Postman collection and run/test all operations.
+6. Once application successfully started, you can refer to Postman collection and run/test all operations.